endernewton/tf-faster-rcnn/README.md

   ```

 ### Setup data
 Please follow the instructions of py-faster-rcnn [here](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to setup VOC and COCO datasets (Part of COCO is done).
-The steps involve downloading data and optionally creating softlinks in the ``data`` folder.
+The steps involve downloading data and optionally creating soft links in the ``data`` folder.
 Since faster RCNN does not rely on pre-computed proposals, it is safe to ignore the steps that setup proposals.

 If you find it useful, the ``data/cache`` folder created on my side is also shared [here](http://ladoga.graphics.cs.cmu.edu/xinleic/tf-faster-rcnn/cache.tgz).